irods/python-irodsclient/README.md

 to the server (SSL should thus be enabled!) and then writing the scrambled token that returns from the transaction.

-If an .irodsA file exists already, it will be overwritten.
+If an .irodsA file exists already, it will be overwritten by default; however, if these functions' overwrite parameter is set to `False`, an exception of type `irods.client_init.irodsA_already_exists` will be raised to indicate the older .irodsA file is present.

 Examples:
 For the `native` authentication scheme, we can use the currently set iRODS password to create .irodsA file from Python thus: